AVAILABLE Dates

 • The Code of Practice for Inspecting and Certifying Buildings and Works

-• Inspection Plans – best practice - What should be included in BCAR Inspection reports
+• Inspection Plans – good practice - What should be included in BCAR Inspection plans and in ongoing inspection reports

 • When is BCAR Exempt?